 If you’re getting near 50 years of age, the business world is a very different place than the one you entered as a fresh-faced kid.
 Nowadays, there are amazing opportunities in tech for anyone with enough know-how and ambition.
 It’s easier than ever to make a midlife career change at 50 or older in our high-tech world, and it’s an opportunity many are taking according to the Bureau of Labor Statistics.
 If you know the right questions to ask and where to find training and job postings, you can make a successful midlife career change.
 Age isn’t a factor.

 Our guide is here to help you switch career fields and put your life on a track you enjoy.
 We load you up with the sorts of questions you should ask yourself before making the leap, you’ll also get a rundown of where to find training for your new career, and we let you know where to do your job hunting.
 You’ll even get a few suggestions for hot field that welcome all comers regardless of age.
-Our guide is perfect for mid-career workers looking to make a change.
+Our guide is perfect for mid-career workers looking to make a change at 35.

 Questions You Should Ask Yourself Before Making a Midlife Career Change